When you’re setting up a Deep Water Culture hydroponic tank, you need a good air stone.

 The two pieces working together produce the oxygenation that makes for such high yields in hydroponic growing.
 With enough oxygen to the roots, the plant grows faster and processes nutrients much more efficiently.

-RELATED: We put together a post on 7 of our favorite air pumps to pair with your air stone.
+RELATED: I put together a post on what I consider to be the best air pumps for hydroponics to pair with your air stone.
 Stop by to pick up some helpful tips and suggestions!

 Types of Air Stones

 Air stones come in many different shapes and sizes, some of which are better suited to hydroponics than others.